top of page

 The protein level is much closer to a cat's natural diet where they'd be getting around 55%, but still higher in carbohydrates (26.67%) than I'd like to see - most wet foods contain an average of 5-15%.
 This could be due to the inclusion of vegetables.

-However, the added value of quality animal protein, along with gentle processing methods and no additives or preservatives - all of which can degrade the quality of wet food - is better than opting for crappy ingredients just for a lower carbohydrate content.
+However, the added value of quality animal protein and by-products, along with gentle processing methods and no additives or preservatives - all of which can degrade the quality of wet food - is better than opting for crappy ingredients just for a lower carbohydrate content.

 This is why it's so important to research brands and individual products to inform yourself of how ingredients are sourced and processed.
+For example, air-dried kibble is more nutritionally dense because it isn't blasted under extreme temperature.
 Of course, it's not all about ingredients - there's a whole other section that lists all of the additives such as vitamins, minerals and preservatives used.

 If your budget doesn't stretch to a fresh food diet, there's nothing wrong with supplementing commercial food with a homemade recipe, as long as it's formulated by a veterinary nutritionist.
 You can choose your own vegetables and/or grains according to those "good" starches we spoke about - or even better, stick to 100% animal products and supplements.